-Come Play In The Parks:
+Come Play In The Parks

 Oakland has nearly 6,000 acres of parks including Joaquin Miller Park and Allendale Park.
-Mass transit and bicycling are popular in Oakland and there is ferry services to the other side of the bay as well.
+Mass transit and bicycling are popular in Oakland and there are ferry services to the other side of the bay as well.
 Here are some fun facts: famed Actor and Director Clint Eastwood graduated from High School in Oakland and hip hop artist MC Hammer is an official spokesman for Oakland CA.

 Joaquin Miller Park:

 Allendale Park is located at 3711 Suter Street in Oakland is a small neighborhood park located next to an Allendale Elementary school.
-There is nothing earth shattering about the park but it’s just a great example of one of the many great parks in and around the Oakland area.
-Families and kids enjoy the park year round.
+There is nothing earth-shattering about the park but it’s just a great example of one of the many great parks in and around the Oakland area.
+Families and kids enjoy the park year-round.

-Important Places To See and Visit:
+Important Places To See and Visit

 - African American Museum and Library